sammi-njine/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 2 prints all the groups the current user is part of Script 3 changes the owner of the file hello to the user betty Script 4 creates and empty file
+Script 5 adds execute permission to the owner of a file